 Edinburgh is the city that has a month-long celebration of theatre, comedy, dance, spoken word and music from around the world every year.

 But when Edinburgh Festival is over, the city’s theatres, concert halls and events spaces keep on hosting and producing top-class performances.

 From local handicrafts to Louis Vuitton handbags, you’ll find it all in Edinburgh.
 You can expect names you’ll have heard of - Harvey Nichols, John Lewis, Urban Outfitters - and ones you definitely won’t have.
-And all with the added novelty of shopping amongst some of the UK’s most enchanting streets and buildings.
+It’s all got the added novelty of shopping amongst some of the UK’s most enchanting streets and buildings, too.